 “..they have taken the elegant folk harmonies of Fleet Foxes and Mumford & Sons and given them a boot up the backside with great whooshes of psychedelic rock,” states The Independent.

 The BBC furthers, “Essentially, this is some of the most consistent songwriting to come from Australia since the loss of The Go-Betweens, and some of the most arcane performing available anywhere outside of Arcade Fire.”

-Cloud Control’s debut album (North America), Bliss Release was released in the U.S. on November 22nd, months after the band received an Australian Music Award for it.
+Cloud Control’s debut album (North America), Bliss Release dropped in the U.S. on November 22nd, months after the band received an Australian Music Award for it.
 In addition to the above comments, the EP received a stream of praise from Time Out, Q Magazine and Rolling Stone.
 In the fall of 2011 the band toured North America alongside The Drums.
-Next up—a December 30th performance as part of the Pyramid Rock Festival (Scissor Sisters, Spank Rock, Dum Dum Girls), a confirmed spot in Field Day 2012, which welcomes the return of Justice and the world premiere of their new show, plus a covenant slot on the NME Awards 2012 series (Band of Skulls, Kurt Vile, Pure Love).
+Next up—a December 30th performance as part of the Pyramid Rock Festival (Scissor Sisters, Spank Rock, Dum Dum Girls), a confirmed spot at Field Day 2012, which welcomes the return of Justice and the world premiere of their new show, plus a coveted slot on the NME Awards 2012 series (Band of Skulls, Kurt Vile, Pure Love).
 And it keeps going with the start of a European tour in February 2012.

 Bliss Release is an album that peaks with shoegaze pop and coats with lo-fi indie rock, electric shreds and harmonies a plenty.
 And to think they all met in high school.